MaximePie/Lifemanager-back/Readme.md

     2. `npm install`
     3. `npm start:dev` (for nodemon) or `npm start` (for production)

-The project is currently running on Heroku, not cyclic, because it doesn't use socket io. :(
+~The project is currently running on Heroku, not cyclic, because it doesn't use socket io. :(~

+...
+YUP !
+The project is DEFINITELY NOT running on Heroku because this is too EXPANSIVE!
+Trying to figure out how to do it with Cyclic.